Click this link for the other days in the 31 DAYS OF CARE TAKING: ONE DAY AT A TIME.

 Situations change.
 People move in and out of our lives.
 Support comes at times we need it most.

 Another truth is that situations change.
 Over a period of time, GOD brings different people into our lives who encourage us in different ways.
 He knows what we need…better than we do.
-He brings neighbors, friends, church friends, and all kinds of people and situations come along in new and different ways to encourage us and give us hope just when we are ready to give up.
+He brings neighbors, friends, church friends, and all kinds of people and situations to come along in new and different ways to encourage us and give us hope just when we are ready to give up.
 Rules change and we qualify for help we didn’t before, someone offers help in a new way.
 GOD moves in ways we don’t expect.
 We look back and shake our heads in wonder.

 All we can do is thank GOD for His goodness to us.
 When I think of notebooks, having a gratefulness notebook is a good thing.
 It helps us remember the many small, seemingly insignificant events that have happened along the way where we saw GOD at work.
 It may be a person He brings into our life, provision of a ride or meal, a group that didn’t exist before.
 Whatever it is, it is something we may be tempted to overlook…unless we write it down.